federicodassereto/European-World-War-II-Events-visualuzation/README.md

 The classical home map is colored with a logarithmic green-scale and it is associated with a bubble chart in the right side.
 The bubble chart is interactive too, hovering over a bubble shows the name of the country and the total deaths count.
 While moving on the map, hovering a country leads to the higlight of the corresponding bubble in the right panel.

 ### Holocaust
+Similarly to the Deaths window, the map is colored with a logarithmic violet-scale and it is associated with a bubble chart in the right side.
+All the features provided in the previous visualization are replicated.